-Based upon the discussion above, it was apparent that existing resources alone could not provide all the information needed to conduct SMAP validation.
+During the early Phase A of the SMAP project the existing resources were not in the state that they alone could provide all the information needed to conduct SMAP validation.
 Most of the readily available resources were sparse and lacked an explicit scaling to SMAP grid cell spatial resolutions.
-When combined with variations between instruments and installations, it would be difficult to conduct the analyses necessary for global consistency.
-There were a few candidate dense networks; however, even these would need to adapt to the spatial scales of SMAP.
+When combined with variations between instruments and installations, it would have been difficult to conduct the analyses necessary for global consistency.
+There were a few candidate dense networks; however, even these would have needed to adapt to the spatial scales of SMAP.